magento/magento2-page-builder/docs/configurations/iconography.md

 ### Stage icons

 Stage images can be a variety of sizes.
-For example, Page Builder's `cms-empty-row.svg` image (shown for an empty row, no doubt) is 468 x 103px with a color of #AAA6A0:
+For example, Page Builder's `cms-empty-row.svg` image (shown for an empty row, no doubt) is 468 x 103px with a color of #AAA6A0, as shown here:

 ![Create config file](../images/iconography-stage-images.png)